BarAndGabi/WinForms-Connect4/README.md

 - Newtonsoft.Json: A popular JSON library used for serialization and deserialization of objects.
 Make sure it's installed to avoid any build errors.

+## Server Repository

+The server-side code that enables the game to interact with a server opponent is located in a separate repository.
+You can find the server repository here: [Server Repository](https://github.com/BarAndGabi/webSiteAndServer-.net_final_project/tree/master)

 ## Game Overview

 The `Connect4Game` class is the core of the game.
 Here's an overview of its functionalities: